uber/cadence/docs/03_goclient/01_workers.md

 A worker or *worker service* is a service that hosts the workflow and activity implementations.
 The worker polls the *Cadence service* for tasks, performs those tasks and communicates task execution results back to the *Cadence service*.
 Worker services are developed, deployed and operated by Cadence customers.

-You can run a Cadence worker in a new or an exiting service.
+You can run a Cadence worker in a new or an existing service.
 Use the framework APIs to start the Cadence worker and link in all activity and workflow implementations that you require the service to execute.

 ```go
 package main